lensapp/lens/docs/extensions/capabilities/styling.md

 ## Themes

-Lens is using two built-in themes defined in [the themes directory](https://github.com/lensapp/lens/tree/master/src/renderer/themes), one for light, and one for dark color schemes.
+Lens uses two built-in themes defined in [the themes directory](https://github.com/lensapp/lens/tree/master/src/renderer/themes) – one light and one dark.

 ### Theme Variables

-When Lens is loaded, it transforms the selected theme `json` file into a list of [CSS Custom Properties (CSS Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) which then gets injected into the `:root` element so any of the down-level components can use them.
+When Lens is loaded, it transforms the selected theme's `json` file into a list of [CSS Custom Properties (CSS Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+This list then gets injected into the `:root` element so that any of the down-level components can use them.
 ![CSS vars listed in devtools](images/css-vars-in-devtools.png)

-When the user changes the theme, the process is repeated, and new CSS Variables appear instead of previous ones.
+When the user changes the theme, the above process is repeated, and new CSS variables appear, replacing the previous ones.

-If you want to follow a selected theme to keep the 'native' Lens look and feel, respecting the light/dark appearance of your extension, you can use the provided variables and built-in Lens components such as `Button`, `Select`, `Table`, etc.
+If you want to preserve Lens's native look and feel, with respect to the lightness or darkness of your extension, you can use the provided variables and built-in Lens components such as `Button`, `Select`, `Table`, and so on.

-There is a set of CSS Variables available for extensions to use for theming.
+There is a set of CSS variables available for extensions to use for theming.
 They are all located inside `:root` and are defined in [app.scss](https://github.com/lensapp/lens/blob/master/src/renderer/components/app.scss):

 ```css
 --font-main: 'Roboto', 'Helvetica', 'Arial', sans-serif;